 This second of three courses focusing on the art and science of nursing with an emphasis on the transpersonal, spiritual- ethical caring relationship between adult and older adult patients and the nurse.
 This course applies the acquisition and application of nursing theory, critical thinking skills, and psychomotor skills necessary for safe, quality, holistic, patient-centered nursing care to a diverse patient population experiencing commonly occurring acute and chronic health problems.
 Students continue to integrate reflective practice in the acute care setting, creating a healing environment for adults and aging populations.
-Full-time - Prerequisite(s): NURS 299, NURS 314, NURS 315, NURS 330, NURS 337, NURS 301, NURS 321, NURS 308.
-Co-requisite(s): NURS 341, NURS 351, NURS 351, NURS 330, NURS 337, NURS 301, NURS 321, NURS 321, NURS 324, NURS 330, NURS 331, NURS
+Full-Time Pre-requisite(s): NURS 301, NURS 308, NURS 321, NURS 344; Co-requisite(s): NURS 328, NURS 341, NURS 351; Co-requisite(s): NURS 421.